 ← Back to blog

-FDA MAUDE Database: Complete Guide to Medical Device Adverse Event Reports (2026)
+FDA MAUDE Database: How to Search Medical Device Adverse Events

-FDA MAUDE Database: Complete Guide to Medical Device Adverse Event Reports
+FDA MAUDE Database: Search, Analyze & Monitor Medical Device Adverse Event Reports

 The FDA's MAUDE database — Manufacturer and User Facility Device Experience — is the largest publicly accessible repository of medical device adverse event reports in the world.
 It contains millions of records spanning decades, covering device malfunctions, serious injuries, and deaths reported by manufacturers, healthcare facilities, importers, and voluntary reporters.

-For regulatory affairs professionals, quality engineers, and post-market surveillance teams, MAUDE is an indispensable tool.
+For regulatory affairs professionals, quality engineers, and post-Market Surveillance teams, MAUDE is an indispensable tool for medical device regulatory intelligence software integration.
 It is also a deeply imperfect one.
 Understanding both its power and its limitations is essential for anyone who relies on it for safety signal detection, competitive intelligence, or regulatory compliance.

 This guide covers everything you need to work with MAUDE effectively: the regulatory framework behind it, the database structure, practical search strategies, known limitations, and how to build an ongoing monitoring program.